 Exemption requests made after May 3rd will NOT be processed.
 Otherwise, Students who remain under the mandatory residency requirement will continue to be billed accordingly for on-campus housing for the academic year while enrolled as a full-time undergraduate.

 Starting on Monday, April 8th at 12:15 a.m.
-CST in the U.S. currently enrolled students will be able to submit the online housing application form for next year HERE.
+CST in the U.S. currently enrolled students will be able to submit the online housing application form for next year via a link HERE.
 Be certain of your plans before submitting the form as only one application is permitted per student.
-You have all week through April 12th to submit your application to request specific roommates and room types.
+You have all week through April 12th to submit your application to request specific roommates and room types so be certain of your plans prior to form submission.

 As part of the application process you must also submit the online housing contract via The Forum for next year if you have not already done so.